ChristianNally/march-6-2023-west-sample-code/w02d3/README.md

 # Lecture Notes

+# Internet vs. Web

+192.168.x.y  <---- I.P. address

+LAN local area network
+WAN wide area network

+207.102.221.225    <--->  example.com

+207.102.221.225:8765
+207.102.221.225:8766 (port numbers)
+207.102.221.225:8767

+Internet is the hardware
+The web is a very VERY specific protocol... where purpose built software exchanges info between server and client.

+HTTP - hypertext transfer protocol (client server) SMTP - send mail transfer protol (client server)
+FTP - file transfer protol
+SFTP - SECURE file

+DNS - domain name system (servers)

+# Internet Design

+Seattle    Chicago   Boston
+X----------X--------X
+\           \        \
+ \           \        \
+  \           \        \
+   X-----------X--------X
+San Fran       Dallas    Miami

+TCP/IP

 ## W2D3 - Networking with TCP + HTTP

 Welcome to Week 2 Day 3 !!!
 Today we will be talking about Networking and TCP ( with a touch of HTTP)

-[x] TCP breaking a message into parts, each of which pushes its way throughout the network by whatever route it can find.
+[] TCP breaking a message into parts, each of which pushes its way throughout the network by whatever route it can find.
-[x] HTTP Parts of a URL: protocol, domain, port, path, query, anchor
+[] HTTP Parts of a URL: protocol, domain, port, path, query, anchor

 ## Networking